MariaLeonardo/Mimo-projects/react-projects/score-keeper/README.md

 # 🧩 Score Keeper

-> This this react project implements a program that displays and searches objects in a list.
-It also shows info on every object by fetching from a database.
+> This this react project implements a score keeper for two teams highliting who is in the lead.

 ---